+The County of Alameda has been slated to have its NIBIN system removed by the Bureau of Alcohol, Tobacco, an Firearms as a cost cutting strategy.
 NIBIN is a nationwide network of forensic laboratories which shares a database of digitized images of expended cartridge cases found at crime scenes.
 This searchable database allows fired evidence recovered at different crime scenes to be linked giving investigators the valuable information they need to track criminal or terrorist activities across a county, state, the nation, or the world.
 When these associations are made it allows local, state and federal authorities to pool their resources in the ongoing fight against crime and terrorism.
-The County of Alameda has been slated to have its NIBIN system removed by the Bureau of Alcohol, Tobacco, an Firearms as a cost cutting strategy.
-This county of 1.5 million people is in desperate need to retain and upgrade this technology.
 The purchase of the most current NIBIN system, known as BrassTrax, will allow the County to continue this vital service to the law enforcement community.

-Project #E18 - West Contra Costa TechnicalB1HQRescue Program (USAR Vehicle)

-Richmond Fire Department
+Project #E18 - West Contra Costa Technical B1 HQ Rescue Program (USAR Vehicle) Richmond Fire Department